jianye0428/practical-python/Notes/06_Generators/01_Iteration_protocol.md

 # 6.1 Iteration Protocol

-This section looks at the underlying process of iteration.
+This section looks at the underlying process of iteration. (底层过程)

 ### Iteration Everywhere